Des Moines, Iowa Paternity Lawyers in Polk County

 Representing Individuals in Des Moines, Iowa & Throughout Polk County and Nearby in Paternity Matters

-Sometimes, however, the mother may not be cooperative in allowing the father to have an active role in the child’s life.
+Sometimes, however, the mother may not be cooperative in allowing the dad to have an active role in the child’s life.
 In these family law cases in Des Moines, having a caring Polk County paternity attorney on your side is crucial to helping you fight for your rights.
 At Stange Law Firm, our Iowa paternity lawyers handle all aspects of paternity cases, from establishing paternity to enforcing rights.
-We know the importance of fathers being able to play an active role in their child’s life, and we will advocate to assist you in getting the time you deserve with your child.
+We know the importance of dads being able to play an active role in their child’s life, and we will advocate to assist you in getting the time you deserve with your child.
 Contact a Des Moines, IA family law attorney today to secure exclusive family law representation.

 What Is Paternity?

 2. Court Order – Either parent may file an action with the court looking for the determination of paternity.
 This action can also be filed by the Polk County child support office if the case is enrolled and open in their office.
-Parties can agree to paternity without DNA testing, request DNA testing to determine paternity, or the court can hear evidence and make a determination as to whether or not paternity should be established.
+Parties can agree to paternity without DNA testing, request DNA testing to determine paternity, or the court can hear evidence and decide as to whether or not paternity should be established.

 Once paternity is established, a child will have access to Social Security retirement or survivor benefits, inheritance rights, veteran’s benefits, and life and health insurance benefits.

-• Child Support: The father is also responsible for supporting his child financially.
+• Child Support: The dad is also responsible for supporting his child financially.
 In Iowa, child support is calculated by applying uniform child support guidelines created by the Iowa Supreme Court, which is designed to recognize the duty of both parents to provide support to their children.
 These funds are then used to cover the costs of raising the child.

 What Can Make Paternity Hard to Establish in Des Moines, Iowa?